robertmuth/PyZwaver/README.md

 ## Dependencies

-The core PyZwaver library does not have any non-standard dependencies.
+The core PyZwaver library only depends on python3-serial.

-Some examples require additional libratries:
+Some examples require additional libraries:

 example_webserver.py depends on: